AGOberprieler/LoCoLotive/README.md

 cd LoCoLotive
 ```

-You can then create a Conda environment called "locolotive" with `conda env create -f environment.yml` (when using Mambaforge, simply replace `conda` with `mamba` to benefit from its improvements).
-Finally activate the environment by executing `conda activate locolotive` to be able to run LoCoLotive from your current terminal session.
+You can then create a Conda environment called "locolotive" with `conda env create -f environment.yml` (when using Mambaforge, simply replace `conda` with `mamba` to benefit from its speed improvements).
+Finally, activate the environment by executing `conda activate locolotive` to be able to run LoCoLotive from your current terminal session.
 The latter step is usually necessary each time you open up a new (pseudo)terminal.
 Within the activated environment, commands like, e.g., `python3` (probably also installed system-wide) now point to programs from your environment, which can, e.g., be verified with `which python3`.

 ### Option 3: Docker image